spectrumitec/purrbox/README.md

 <p>6.
 Open a web browser and connect to the server IP address (or localhost if running on your local system).
 The defualt login is 'admin' and password 'admin'.
 You may change password after login in top right corner from user drop down.</p>

 <b>Server Configuration:</b><br />
-<p>There is a single server configuration file located in the root directory.
+<p>Server configuration files are located in the conf directory from root.
 Changes to the configuration settings requires a server restart.
 The following is an example 'server_conf.json'.
 If you prefer to connect to the Dev Managment UI via server hostname, you can add the FQDN and hostnames in your server configuration 'server_dev_ui' setting(See example below 'nodejs-dev' and 'nodejs-dev.network.local').</p>
 <pre>
     {
         "hostname":"nodejs-dev",